daniellegauthier/Semantic-Color-Math/README.md

 * **RGB → Sentiment**: $R^2=0.380$. **B** significant (+), **G** significant (−), **R** ns.
   Diagnostics: residuals slightly non-normal; DW \~1–1.3.

+### G) Conclusion regarding the utility of Semantic Color Math for Emotional AI

+* As color is not statistically significant for sequence coherence, but it is statistically significant for predicting sentiment, the map of RGB color space is a promising tool for better aligned prompt responses from AI using the dataset.
+* It is not so precise that it waters down nuance of sentiment, but it is semantically relevant.
 ---

 ## Interpretation